CarrotIsland/the-interrobanger/README.md

 Notice
 ------------
-- We are aware this extension will not replace punctation on pages that load dynamically, though AJAX.
+- We are aware this extension will not replace punctuation on pages that load dynamically, though AJAX.
 - We know of a fix but haven't implemented it yet.
 Sorry!